US home building slides 3.7 percent in April

 Still, housing starts are up 10.5 percent from April 2017 on a 7.2 percent increase in single-family homes, and a 19.1 percent surge in apartments.

 Home construction has grown steadily since the housing crash hit bottom in 2012.
-The pace of homebuilding remains below its long-run average of about 1.5 million a year.
-Demand for housing is strong: Millennials are increasingly moving out on their own and seeking to buy homes.
+The pace of homebuilding is still below its long-run average of about 1.5 million a year, which has led to a shortage of homes on the market.
+Millennials are increasingly moving out on their own to buy their own homes.

+Demand for housing is strong despite an uptick in mortgage rates: The rate on the benchmark 30-year, fixed-rate home loan is 4.55 percent, up from 4.05 percent a year ago.

+In April, housing starts fell 16.3 percent in the Midwest, 12 percent in the West and 8.1 percent in the Northeast.
+They rose 6.4 percent in the South.